iotaledger/wallet.rs/docs/docs/libraries/nodejs/examples.md

 Please make sure you follow our [backup and security recommendations](https://chrysalis.docs.iota.org/guides/backup_security.html) for production use.
 :::

-## Account manager and individual accounts
+## Account Manager and Individual Accounts
 You can initialize (open) a secure storage for individual accounts.
 The storage is backed up by `Stronghold` by default, using an AccountManager instance.

 The following example creates a new database and account: